14 May 10 Things to Do in Koh Samui, Thailand

 4. Do a Kayak Tour

 The Kayak tour was my most memorable experience in Koh Samui.
 The day trip takes you to Ang Thong National Marine Park which featured in the famous movie The Beach.
+My good friend tells me that next time, we need to try the paddle boarding in this area in particuar, that the best beginner paddle board is made here!
 The scenery is beautiful with white sandy beaches and emerald green waters.
 Sights visited on the tour include the sandy beach of “Ko Mae Ko”, the hidden “Emerald Lake” and the “Praying Monkey” rock.
 You’ll kayak through tunnels, caves and bizarre rock formations, and snorkel around the islands of Ko Tai Plao.